PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The broader `flatbuffer_direct` refactor remains active.
 The next characterized unit should determine whether the fallback dynamic-rank-one evidence can safely guard either following refresh.
-If equivalence is not locally provable, it should leave both refreshes unchanged and audit the guarded broadcast repair.
+If equivalence is not locally provable, it should leave both refreshes unchanged.
+The next local audit is the combined fallback SINet-shuffle and SE/FC/Gather predicate plus its guarded reconciliation.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.